richud/gstoraster/README.md

 gstoraster was removed from ghostscript after 9.07 and put into cups-filters.

-cups-filters as a ton of dependencies and all I needed was gstoraster in order to print with cups.
+cups-filters as a ton of dependencies and all I needed was gstoraster in order to print to a DYMO LabelWriter 450.

+Update : This is pulled from cups-filters 1.20.4 and works with cups 2.x

-This is simply the removed files that can be compiled and used with cups and ghostscript (gstoraster is esentially a wrapper for ghostscript)
+This is simply the removed files that can be compiled and used with cups and ghostscript (gstoraster is partly a wrapper for ghostscript)

 I imagine this is mostly of use to people making embedded/minimal systems and will be cross compiling.